levina-anna/Bookstore/README.md

 # Bookstore

-The Bookstore is a web application designed to fetch, display, and filter book inventory data.
+The Bookstore is a web application designed to fetch, display, and filter book inventory data

 ![Screenshot](https://github.com/levina-anna/levina-anna.github.io/raw/main/images/Bookstore.png)

 ## API Integration

-- **Product and Category Data**: The application fetches and displays products and categories from the API.
+- **Product and Category Data**: The application fetches and displays products and categories from the API

 ## Features

-- **Category Filtering**: Filters book data by category ID.
+- **Category Filtering**: Filters book data by category ID

 ## Installation and Launch